edgonzalesjr/Phishing-Attack-Investigation/README.md

   - Extracting metadata and attachments from .eml files.
   - Decoding and reconstructing encoded attachments using CLI and GUI tools.
 - Endpoint Security Investigation
-  - Parsing and analyzing PowerShell logs to identify malicious commands.
+  - Parsing and analyzing Powershell logs to identify malicious commands.
   - Filtering relevant data from JSON logs using jq and other CLI tools.
 - Network Traffic Analysis
-  - Investigating packet captures using Wireshark and Tshark.
+  - Investigating packet captures using Wireshark.
-  - Identifying malicious domains, ports, and data exfiltration techniques.
+  - Identifying malicious domains, ip address, and data exfiltration techniques.
 - Threat Actor Profiling
   - Correlating findings with known TTPs of threat groups.
   - Assessing the impact of an attack on organizational security.